 Harriet May Mills House

 Harriet May Mills lived in Syracuse for all her life, though she traveled while advocating for women’s right to vote.
-Her home, in which she and her family lived for many years, fell into disrepair.
-Then in 2001, an effort was made to save the historic house.
-Now it serves as a halfway house for women recovering from addiction.
+Unfortunately, her home fell into disrepair.
+In 2001, an effort was made to save the historic house.
+Now, it serves as a halfway house for women recovering from addiction.
 While it is not a tourist attraction, visitors can still stand outside to honor Harriet next to her historical marker.
 Her house was also a waypoint on the Underground Railroad in Syracuse.

 There are several books and movies made about the suffrage movement.
 One of my favorites is the film Iron Jawed Angels, documenting the fight of Alice Paul and Lucy Burns.
 They led rallies and marches, were imprisoned, and declared a hunger strike, all leading to the eventual ratification of the 19th amendment.
 Luckily for us, Iron Jawed Angels is available to watch for free on YouTube.

 If you’re interested in learning about the women’s suffrage movement in other countries, Suffragette is another great film to check out.
 This one is on Netflix and it documents the story of Maud Watts and the fight for women’s rights in England.

 There are also countless books documenting the incredible journeys of these women.